 The community action agency offers the energy bill assistance program, which provides a one-time payment to a household's heat source utility company.
 The financial cash grant/benefit is calculated to provide 2-3 months of heating costs for each eligible household.
 Weatherization is also administered, which helps people save on their energy bills.
 Other programs include Head Start, GED education programs, as well as affordable housing.
 Also, click here to learn about Idaho HUD foreclosure and mortgage programs for Twin Falls.
 (208) 522-5453

 St. Vincent De Paul, Twin Falls

 Assistance at this center includes Thrift Store, low cost clothing, and school supplies.
 The charity also can provide referrals to struggling members of the community.
 SVDP helps the poor, single moms, and struggling in Twin Falls.
 It serves as a donation site as well.
 Call (208) 734-9143.

 This agency, which can be reached at (208) 733-6255, provides the needy with free food, and referrals to other non-profits and programs.

-Free food from charities
+Free food pantries and help from charities

 The three options include food pantries, soup kitchens, and government programs.
 There are several non-profits in Twin Falls and the surrounding county that offer these services.
 Some only offer food while others provide clothing, furniture, and even operate a thrift store.